EdDataScienceEES/tutorial-Stead-James/index.md

 hint: we're seperating out by multiple characters (look at the pro tip again if you're stuck)

-if you're stick here's the code
+If you're stuck here's the code
 <details>
 <summary>Click to expand code</summary>